airalab/robonomics-grant-program/proposals/LogisticsBDT.md

 3. What are the expected main result of the project?
 - Development and analysis of the current supply chain process of high-value value
-- Redesign of the supply chain process of high-value products by integrating IoT (RFID) sensors and for storing digital twin of products on the Robonomics blockchain platform
+- Redesign of the supply chain process of high-value products by integrating IoT (RFID) sensors and for storing digital twin of products on the Robonomics Network platform
 - A simulation of a redesigned supply chain for high-value products that use IoT sensors to record digital twins of a product on the Robonomics platform.
 - A simulation of the redesigned supply chain for high-value products showing the verification of authentic products and tracking of products ownership on the Robonomics platform
 Do you plan to exploit the result in the future (academic, commercial)?